Cocoa Beach: Become Unhidden in Space Exploration

 Exploring Space Camps and More

 Kennedy Space Camp is surrounded by one of the nation’s largest research parks.
-Its alumni include NASA astronauts, scientists and engineers.
+Its alumni include NASA astronauts, scientists, and engineers.
 The program is open to second grade through high school students.
-The day camp offers immersive experiences in space, aviation, robotics and cyber technologies.
-Space Camp activities include rocket construction, simulated launches to the International Space Station and design and construction of a Mars colony
+The day camp offers immersive experiences in space, aviation, robotics, and cyber technologies.
+Space Camp activities include rocket construction, simulated launches to the International Space Station, and the design and construction of a Mars colony.

-Would you like your child to be more interested in science, technology, engineering and math (STEM)?
-Or do they already have their head in the stars and dream about one day visiting Mars?
+Would you like your child to be more interested in science, technology, engineering, and math (STEM)?
+Do they already have their head in the stars and dream about one day visiting Mars?
 Or one day returning to the moon?
 Here are some unique camp experiences relating to space in Florida, Alabama, and Virginia that your kids can begin their adventure in learning more about the past and future of space and opportunities for future careers in STEM.

-Space Camp Experiences If your kids are visionaries about the stars or simply display interest of wanting a more focused camping experience, one of these space camps may be a good fit.
-Camp Kennedy Space Center
+Space Camp Experiences If your kids are visionaries about the stars or simply display an interest in wanting a more focused camping experience, one of these space camps may be a good fit.

-Kennedy Space Center Visitor Complex State Road 405 Kennedy Space Center Florida 32899 (855) 433-4210 www.kennedyspacecenter.com Kennedy Space Center on Florida’s Space Coast is across the river from Cape Canaveral, the site of many exciting rocket launches.
+Kennedy Space Center on Florida’s Space Coast is across the river from Cape Canaveral, the site of many exciting rocket launches.
 The Kennedy Space Center weeklong day camps immerse campers in STEM-based activities as they problem-solve for mission planning.
 Kids may tour the interactive Kennedy Space Center, participate in astronaut training and spend a virtual day on Mars.
 Sessions open in early June and run through July.
 Programs are available for second through eleventh-grade students.
 Tuition includes lunch and snacks.
-The camp offers transportation from Orlando, Satellite Beach, West Melbourne and Viera, Florida.
+The camp offers transportation from Orlando, Satellite Beach, West Melbourne, and Viera, Florida.

 Virginia Space Flight Academy

-33531 Chincoteague Road Wallops Island, Virginia 23337 (757) 824-3800 www.vaspaceflightacademy.org Virginia Space Flight Academy is designed for middle school students aged 11 – 15.
+Virginia Space Flight Academy is designed for middle school students aged 11 – 15.
 This residential camp holds weeklong sessions that end with graduation from the Space Flight Academy.
 Campers learn rocketry by building their own rocket using CAD design and 3D printers.
 In the Robotics program, kids are challenged to design robots using Lego Mindstorm kits.
 Camp activities include field trips to the nearby NASA Wallops Flight Facility, the NOAA weather facility and the Navy’s Surface Combat System Center.
-In the evening, a variety of activities ensures campers don’t miss out on traditional summertime fun such as miniature golf, go-cart racing and trips to the ice cream stand.
+In the evening, a variety of activities ensures campers don’t miss out on traditional summertime fun such as miniature golf, go-cart racing, and trips to the ice cream stand.

-U.S. Rocket and Space Center One Tranquility Base Huntsville, Alabama 35805 (800) 637-7223 www.spacecamp.com The program is open to fourth grade through high school students.
-The residential camp offers immersive experiences in space, aviation, robotics and cyber technologies.
-Space Camp activities include rocket construction, simulated launches to the International Space Station and design and construction of a Mars colony.
-Special programs are offered for hearing, visually impaired and other special need campers.
+U.S. Rocket and Space Center The program is open to fourth grade through high school students.
+The residential camp offers immersive experiences in space, aviation, robotics, and cyber technologies.
+Space Camp activities include rocket construction, simulated launches to the International Space Station, and the design and construction of a Mars colony.
+Special programs are offered for hearing, visually impaired, and other special needs campers.

 My son cannot stop expressing how much fun he had at this camp and learning about the amazing exploration adventures that NASA has planned for their future on earth and beyond.
 We are scheduled again for next year and look forward to the long-lasting memories we shared while visiting Cocoa Beach, Florida.

 The nice thing about Kennedy Space Camp being in Cocoa Beach, Florida the Space camp experience can be an opportunity for a great family getaway for the parents!
-There were so many families who dropped off their children at Kennedy Space center where they could relax knowing they were going to have an amazing time!
-That the parent’s could have a relaxing time together exploring Cocoa Beach with all the amazing tour trips that are available to schedule during the day and still make it back to pick up your children from camp and do a family outing in the evenings to make this the most relaxing and awesome vacation you will not want to miss if you are looking for some adult time.
+There were so many families who dropped off their children at Kennedy Space Center where they could relax knowing they were going to have an amazing time!
+Parents could have a relaxing time together exploring Cocoa Beach during the day and still make it back to pick up your children from camp all while still having time for a family outing in the evenings.
+You will not want to miss if you are looking for some adult time!

 Cocoa Beach: Family Bonding Time